STEMdiff™ Pancreatic Progenitor Kit has been optimized for differentiation of cells maintained in mTeSR™1 (Catalog #85850).

-• Efficient and reproducible differentiation of multiple hPSC lines to pancreatic progenitor cells, expressing PDX-1, NKX6.1 and SOX9
+• Efficient and reproducible differentiation of multiple hPSC lines to pancreatic progenitor cells expressing PDX-1, NKX6.1, and SOX9

-• Serum-free and defined medium
+• Serum-free medium

-• Compatible with multiple human ES and iPS cell lines maintained in mTeSR™ 1
+• Compatible with multiple human ES and iPS cell lines maintained in mTeSR™1

 - STEMdiff™ Endoderm Basal Medium, 100 mL